 That's what that day, that moment, felt like to me.

-For everyone who knew my dad, the world really won't ever be the same again.
+For everyone who knew dad, the world really won't ever be the same again.

 My wife noticed the other day, as a lot of family and friends were posting tributes to dad on their Facebook feeds, that almost all the tributes included a picture.

-And she commented about how nice it was that there were so many pictures to choose from, because he showed up to so many things.
+And she remarked about how nice it was that there were so many pictures to choose from, because he showed up to so many things.

-He really was there, at all the big moments and the little moments, my dad was there!
+He really was there, at all the big moments and the little moments, dad was there!

 He would set up a card table in the living room and grade all the art while watching TV, and I would sit under the card table and look at all of the paintings, drawings, and illustrations before handing them up to him.
 I love art because of moments like that.

-We moved to Utah in 1989, and dad ran the ASVAB test for the military, I know this because he would ask all my friends if they had heard of the ASVAB, the Armed Service Vocational Aptitude Battery Test, and then give them a whole pitch on why they should take the ASVAB and what it could do for them.
+After moving to Utah, dad ran the ASVAB test for the military, I know this because he would ask all my friends if they had heard of the ASVAB, the Armed Service Vocational Aptitude Battery Test, and then give them a whole pitch on why they should take the ASVAB and what it could do for them.

 Before I left on a mission for the Church of Jesus Christ, I was going to school down in southern Utah.
-My parents were living in Maryland at the time.
+Mom and dad were living on the east coast at the time.

-I needed to get from southern Utah to Maryland and my dad came up with the solution.
-He drove from Maryland to Southern Utah to pick me up.
+I needed to get from southern Utah to the east coast and dad came up with the solution.
+He drove from the east coast to Southern Utah to pick me up.

 - Then we went to northern Utah.